CS-UCR/senior-design-project-ct/README.md

 - [Reference](#reference)

 ## Overview
-Clean Trash is mobile application that allows users to take a picture of an object to determine if it’s recyclable or not in their county.
+Clean Trash is a mobile application that allows users to search for an item to determine if it’s recyclable or not in their county.

 Our goal is to reduce current recycling contamination which has a current rate of 25%, reduce pollution, and conserve energy.